rememberYou/rememberYou/README.md

 ### About

-I am currently in the final year of my Master of Engineering degree.
-From July 2021, I would like to work in the field of Machine Learning and/or Artificial Intelligence, ideally abroad.

-If you would like to get in touch with me to discuss a job offer, please do not hesitate to contact me :-)
+Interested in Machine Learning and the Semantic Web.
+People forget the past, the machine never.
+Don't hesitate to get in touch with me for a chat over a drink, unless you're one of those influencers who take pictures of their meals ;-)

 ---